Battle for the Bones

 The Battle for the Bones is a sports rivalry between the University of Alabama at Birmingham Blazers and the University of Memphis Tigers.
 The two NCAA Division I schools compete in various sports, with men's basketball and college football in particular being prominent.

 The rivalry began in 1984, when the two schools first met in men's basketball.
 Memphis currently leads the series at 39–11.
 The football rivalry began in 1997.
 Since 2006 it has been known as the "Battle for the Bones" due to its trophy, a bronze rack of ribs.

 The future of the rivalry was unclear as Memphis joined the American Athletic Conference in 2013 during the 2010–2013 Big East Conference realignment.
 However, the series continued semi-regularly in basketball after the Tigers departure from Conference USA.

-However, in October 2021, the UAB Blazers accepted an invitation to join the American Athletic Conference, thus renewing the rivalry and trophy as a regular conference match-ups.
-It is presumed that UAB will move to the league no later than the 2023 season.
+However, in October 2021, the UAB Blazers accepted an invitation to join the American Athletic Conference, thus renewing the rivalry and trophy as regular conference match-ups.

 Men's basketball

-The UAB–Memphis men's basketball rivalry has the longest history of all their sports, and tends to be the most intense and heated affair.
+The Memphis–UAB men's basketball rivalry has the longest history of all their sports, and tends to be the most intense and heated affair.
 The first matchup between the Memphis Tigers and UAB Blazers was played in 1984, when the teams first met in basketball.
 The two teams have played at least twice a year since 1992, when they both moved to the Great Midwest Conference and later to Conference USA.

 Head coach Gene Bartow was influential in both programs.
 He coached Memphis (then Memphis State) from 1970 to 1974, and in 1978 he became the first head coach of UAB's new program, which he led until 1996.
-His long tenure and success with the Blazers has led to him being known as the "Father of UAB Athletics".
+His long tenure and success with the Blazers have led to him being known as the "Father of UAB Athletics".